travis-ci/docs-travis-ci-com/user/billing-overview.md

 ### Concurrency-based Plan Summary

-In Travis CI, builds are executed singularly, without exceeding limitations.
-Therefore, if executing multiple builds simultaneously or executing a build with multiple build jobs, once the concurrency limit is reached, the reminder builds/jobs must wait until a queue capacity is available for processing.
+In Travis CI, builds are executed singularly without exceeding limitations.
+Therefore, if executing multiple builds simultaneously or executing a build with multiple build jobs, once the concurrency limit is reached, the remainder of the builds/jobs must wait until a queue capacity is available for processing.

-> If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 build jobs are processed while the remaining 3 of the build jobs wait in line to be processed.
+> If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 build jobs are processed, while the remaining 3 of the build jobs wait in line to be processed.
 >
 > If a user/organization subscribes to the 5 concurrent jobs plan and executes 2 builds consisting of 5 jobs each, by default the second build will be sitting in the queue and its jobs waiting to be executed after at least 1 of the 5 build jobs of the first build are done.

 The price of these plans includes Linux, Windows, and FreeBSD builds.
 Purchase only the credits you need and use them until you run out.
 Please see more in the ['Usage based'](#usage-based-plans) section.

-> If a user/organization on the 2 concurrent jobs Plan executes build with jobs for `os: linux` and `os: freebsd` it will execute as soon as the concurrency capacity is available for particular build jobs.
+> If a user/organization on the 2 concurrent jobs Plan executes build with jobs for `os: linux` and `os: freebsd`, it will execute as soon as the concurrency capacity is available for particular build jobs.

 ### Subscribe to a Concurrency-based Plan